Adelaide Law School

 Adelaide Law School is a law school in Adelaide, Australia and is part of the University of Adelaide.
 It is the second oldest law school in Australia having been founded in 1883 and offers undergraduate and postgraduate qualifications.

-There have been many notable alumni including: jurist John Finnis, International Court of Justice's judge James Crawford, Minister of Foreign Affairs Julie Bishop, Minister for Defence Industry Christopher Pyne, Leader of the Opposition in the Senate Penny Wong, Premier of South Australia Jay Weatherill, and the first female Prime Minister of Australia, Julia Gillard.
+There have been many notable alumni including: jurist John Finnis, International Court of Justice's judge James Crawford, former Minister of Foreign Affairs Julie Bishop, former Minister for Defence Industry Christopher Pyne, Minister for Foreign Affairs and Leader of the Government in the Senate Penny Wong, former Premier of South Australia Jay Weatherill, and the first female Prime Minister of Australia, Julia Gillard.
 Presently, the dean of the law school is Judith McNamara.

 Rankings

 The QS World University Rankings by Subject 2014 – Law ranked the Adelaide Law School 46th in the world and 6th in Australia.
 The Commonwealth Government Excellence for Research in Australia (ERA) 2012 assessment exercise conferred the prestigious 4 rank (above world average upon the Adelaide Law School for the outstanding international quality of the research produced by faculty members.